 Once you’ve finished using your mixing supplies, you can wipe them off with a paper towel and reuse them.
 If they aren’t cleaning up quickly, apply acetone or alcohol to the paper towel, then wipe again.

 If your resin is curing and doesn’t come off easily, just wait.
 Let the resin cure, then flex the cup or stick.
 If you’re lucky, the resin will pop off like a skin that you can peel off the surface, allowing you to use the items again the next time you make resin art.

-Can I use anything to color my resin?
+Can you use anything to color resin?

 Unfortunately, no. Resin hates water, so any excess moisture in the mixed resin can cause it to cure soft or may cause it not to cure at all.
 You will get your best results with colors for epoxy resin as they’ve been formulated to avoid these problems.
 I also like to use resin colors because I can count on the same color every time I use them.